Tenancy agreement detail and what to look for tenancy agreement detail

 The tenant’s obligations

 This section should set out what you should and shouldn’t do, whilst you are renting the property.
+See: Tenant Safety.

 How much rent is payable, when is it due and how it should be paid.
 If you are sharing with other tenants or friends, it’s important to check the agreement on who will be responsible for the rent if any of you leave early.
+Find out why renting can be better than buying.

 Look for phrases such as, ‘Severally liable’ or ‘jointly’ – if these are used you may be individually fully liable for any rent missed or damaged caused by another tenant.